logto-io/docs/docs/docs/references/core/configuration.md

 The generated private key for the OIDC provider will locate on `./oidc-private-key.pem`, while other values will append to `./.env`.

 :::note
-The `--no-inquiry` parameter is appended by default in the Docker image.
+The `--no-inquiry` argument is appended by default in the Docker image.
 :::

 ## Variable list